jeshraghian/snntorch/docs/tutorials/tutorial_regression_1.rst

 ------------------------

-The next regression tutorials will test more powerful spiking neurons, such as Reucrrent LIF neurons and spiking LSTMs, to see how they compare.
+The next regression tutorials will test more powerful spiking neurons, such as Recurrent LIF neurons and spiking LSTMs, to see how they compare.

 If you like this project, please consider starring ⭐ the repo on GitHub